LucasDelfino92/morrowindsharp/main.md

 # MOD KEYBINDINGS

-> ℹ️ This section includes keybindings for mods from the guide add-on.

 This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you, having followed this guide from beginning to end.

 Key | Function | Added by
 ------------ | ------------- | -------------
 Y | Fast forward time | Pass the Time
-K | Orders followers to attack the current target | Kill Command L | Equips lockpicks | Security Enhanced
+L | Equips lockpicks | Security Enhanced
 P | Equips probes | Security Enhanced
-B | Opens/closes books and scrolls | Switchable Scriptures
 C | Equips light sources | Torch Hotkey
 V | Opens shader controller | MGE XE Shader Pack Up/Down | Scrolls through shaders on the shader controller menu | MGE XE Shader Pack